Clan Stewart: Stewarts of Balquhidder

 Stewarts came to Balqhidder in about 1490, when William Stewart, grandson of the only son of the Duke of Albany to escape the persecution of James I, was appointed ballie of the crown lands of Balquhidder.

 Stuarts of Bute

 The chiefs of the Clan Stuart of Bute are descended from Sir John Stewart, illegitimate son of Robert Stewart who reigned as Robert II of Scotland by Moira Leitch (according to tradition).

 Earl Castle Stewart

 Earl Castle Stewart, in the County Tyrone, is a title in the Peerage of Ireland.
 It was created in 1800 for Andrew Thomas Stewart, 9th Baron Castle Stuart.

 The Earls Castle Stewart claim to be the head representatives in the pure male line of the Scottish Royal House of Stuart.
 They are directly descended from Sir Walter Stewart (died 1425), Keeper of Dumbarton Castle, younger son of Murdoch Stewart, 2nd Duke of Albany, son of Robert Stewart, 1st Duke of Albany, younger son of King Robert II of Scotland.

+Stewarts of Moray

+James Stewart, 2nd Earl of Moray the "Bonnie Earl o' Moray", who married Elizabeth, daughter and heiress of James Stewart, 1st Earl of Moray, (she died on 18 November 1591) whose father was James V of Scotland.
+Stewart was the eldest son of James Stewart, 1st Lord Doune, of Doune Castle, Perthshire, and Lady Margaret Campbell.
+He was a male-line descendant of Robert II of Scotland through his second son, the Duke of Albany, whose brother was the Earl of Buchan (the "Wolf of Badenoch".
+He soon after assumed, jure uxoris, the title of the Earl of Moray.